JanBobolz/zk-wiki/Sessions/04 Polynomial Commitments based on DL.md

 This session covers detailed syntax and security properties of discrete logarithm-based polynomial commitments.
 We will particularly focus on the following contents from Lecture 6 (see [[#📚 Material]]).

 1. Security of KZG
-    - Binding, evalution binding, knowledge soundness, hiding
+    - Binding, evaluation binding, knowledge soundness, hiding
     - Why KZG is evaluation binding under the $d$-SDH assumption
     - Why KZG is knowledge sound under the $d$-KoE assumption
     - How to make KZG hiding